dogweather/yahboom-raspi-cooling-fan/README.md

 ![HAT Image](yahboom-rgb-pi-hat.jpg)

-This repo's code has been converted to Python 3 and tested on Raspberry Pi OS 32-bit.
+I converted the code to Python 3 and tested it on Raspberry Pi OS 32-bit.

 How to run the Python code